-- Reception/switchboard, e.g. directing telephone callers to appropriate staff, issuing and receiving standard forms, relaying internal information and initial greeting of visitors. - Maintenance of basic records. - Filing, collating, photocopying, etc. - Handling or distributing mail including messenger service. - Recording, matching, checking and batching of accounts, invoices, orders, store requisitions, etc. - The operation of keyboard and other allied equipment in order to achieve competency as prescribed in Level 2.
+- Maintenance of basic records. - Filing, collating, photocopying, etc. - Handling or distributing mail including messenger service - Recording, matching, checking, and batching of accounts, invoices, orders, store requisitions, etc. - The operation of keyboard and other allied equipment in order to achieve competency as prescribed in Level 2.